Global Perspectives Course

-As a part of your study abroad experience, you will be required to take a study abroad orientation course, LAS 291/292.
+As a part of your study abroad experience, you will be required to take an orientation course.

-The Study Abroad Orientation Course (LAS 291/292) is a three phase, one-credit hour course that all study abroad students are required to take in order to prepare them for their study abroad program, engage in active learning while abroad, and reflect upon their experiences after they return.
-The course includes pre-departure logistics, cultural preparation, health and safety information, personal and professional goal setting, in-country support, and re-entry programming.
+Global Perspectives (LAS 291/292) is a three phase, three (3) credit hour course that all study abroad students are required to take in order to prepare them for their study abroad program, engage in active learning while abroad, and reflect upon their experiences after they return.
+The course includes pre-departure logistics, cultural preparation, health and safety information, in-country support, and re-entry programming.

 Benefits & Expectations

 - Receive essential practical, logistical, academic, and sociocultural pre-departure information

 - Narrate their own story; express their various identities, positionality and interests

 - Strengthen and refine their understanding of common Education Abroad concepts that are often used and misused